Get insider access

 USB-C

 These in-ears come with a portable charging case.
-It doesn't support wireless charging, and there's only a USB-C port to charge the case with the cable provided.
+It doesn't support wireless charging and only has one input for the charging cable.